-- Labor costs will be charged at the hourly wage of the lowest-paid Township employee capable of doing the work in the specific fee category, regardless of who actually performs work; - Labor costs will also include a charge to cover or partially cover the cost of fringe benefits; - The Township may add up to 50% to the applicable labor charge amount to cover or partially cover the cost of fringe benefits, but in no case may it exceed the actual cost of fringe benefits; - Overtime wages will not be included in labor costs unless agreed to by the requestor (overtime costs will not be used to calculate the fringe benefit cost); and - Contracted labor costs will be charged at the hourly rate of \$48.90 (6 times the State minimum hourly wage).
+- All labor costs will be estimated and charged in 15-minute increments, with all partial time increments rounded down.
+If the time involved is less than 15 minutes, there will be no charge. - Labor costs will be charged at the hourly wage of the lowest-paid Township employee capable of doing the work in the specific fee category, regardless of who actually performs work. - Labor costs will also include a charge to cover or partially cover the cost of fringe benefits. - The Township may add up to 50% to the applicable labor charge amount to cover or partially cover the cost of fringe benefits, but in no case may it exceed the actual cost of fringe benefits. - Overtime wages will not be included in labor costs unless agreed to by the requestor; overtime costs will not be used to calculate the fringe benefit cost. - Contracted labor costs will be charged at the hourly rate of \$48.90 (6 times the state minimum hourly wage).